fiskhandlarn/lorica/README.md

 Read [TODO.md](./TODO.md) so you know what must be done before launching your project.

-Change "domain.tld" in this README.md below to reflect your project's name and domain name.
+Change "Project", [DeployBot](https://deploybot.com/) URL and "domain.tld" in this README.md below to reflect your project's name and domain name.

 Setup done!
 Remove everything in this README.md above and including this line: